-^{2.} Marymount and Mercy Hospital employees are subject to family planning exclusions including transgender services, infertility treatment, abortion, vasectomy, contraceptive implants, Depo Provera, IUD, tubal ligation, and oral contraceptives, except if clinically appropriate.
+^{2.} Marymount and Mercy employees are subject to family planning exclusions including transgender services, infertility treatment, abortion, vasectomy, Depo Provera and tubal ligation.
+The family planning exclusion also pertains to oral contraceptives, except where clinically appropriate.

 ^{3.} The Outpatient coverage for the Behavioral Health Benefit Program includes any outpatient services provided by a behavioral health practitioner for chronic pain management, sleep disorder, aftercare groups for substance abuse, and/or pre and post gastric surgery visits.
 There is no coverage for school meetings by outpatient behavioral health practitioners.